john-science/john-science.github.io/_posts/2017-01-10-eww-javascript-part-2.md

 #### String.substring

-The `.substring()` method does the exact same as the `.slice()` method, expect that it does not accept negative values.
+The `.substring()` method does the exact same as the `.slice()` method, except it does not accept negative values.

 It was redundant and useless 20 years ago, and still is.

 #### Auto-Magic Semicolons

-Another feature that undoubtedly came from a desire to help beginners is the automatic inject of semicolons.
+Another feature that undoubtedly came from a desire to help beginners is the automatic injection of semicolons.
 This has caused me problems in the past, but has never saved me any.
-Particularly because of outlying cases that different browsers try and treat differently.
+Particularly because of outlying cases that different browsers treat differently.
 The classic bad example is this code:

 {% highlight javascript %}
 return